Ascend/pytorch/docs/en/environment_variable_reference/PYTORCH_NPU_ALLOC_CONF.md

 - `roundup_power2_divisions:<value>` or `roundup_power2_divisions:[<size1>:<value1>,<size2>:<value2>,...]`, rounds up the requested allocation size to the nearest power-of-2 segment, thereby reusing memory blocks more efficiently.

-    When not configured, the allocation size is aligned up in units of 512 bytes, which works well for smaller allocation sizes.
+    When not configured, the allocation size is aligned up in units of 512 Bytes, which works well for smaller allocation sizes.
 For larger allocation requests with similar sizes, this strategy may be inefficient.
 Because each request is allocated to a memory block of a different size, these memory blocks are difficult to reuse, which in turn produces a large number of insufficiently reused memory blocks and wastes memory capacity.

     Two configuration modes are supported: